qMRLab/qMRLab/README.md

 `git clone https://github.com/neuropoly/qMRLab.git`

-* If you have NODDI already on installed, ensure that it is included in your default MATLAB path, or add it in startup.m.

-* If you don't have NODDI installed, download it [here](https://www.nitrc.org/projects/noddi_toolbox/) (signup required), and extract the file in the folder qMRLab/External/.

 * Open MATLAB, got to the qMRLab folder and run `startup`.

 * To start a qMRLab session, run `qMRLab`.